 And every review seems to mention the excellent staff and cleanliness.
 (Pretty common reviews for Cozumel as a whole, but always good to make sure!)

-Nestled behind a beautiful wooden facade in the northern end of downtown Centro, Kinta Kan attracts younger travelers who are budget-minded, yet might not want a full-on hostel experience.
+Nestled behind a beautiful wooden facade in the northern end of the Centro neighborhood of downtown San Miguel de Cozumel , Kinta Kan attracts younger travelers who are budget-minded, yet might not want a full-on hostel experience.

-Hotel Kiin is also in the northern end of Centro, so it’s well located to explore lots of local restaurants, cantinas, and art galleries.
+Hotel Kiin is another boutique hotel in Cozumel located in the northern end of San Miguel, so it’s well located to explore lots of local restaurants, a range of cool bars and cantinas, art galleries, and shops.

-Reviewers praise Hotel Kiin’s staff, cleanliness, and wifi and the convenience – including the convenience of having large refrigerators and a nice pool.
+Reviewers praise Hotel Kiin’s staff, cleanliness, and good wifi service, as well as the convenience – including the convenience of having large in-room refrigerators and a nice private pool.

-Back in the heart of residential Cozumel, Baldwin’s gets incredible reviews for its hospitality and service, in addition to its great pool, nice rooms, and oasis-like feel despite being in less touristy area of Centro San Miguel.
+Back in the heart of residential Cozumel, Baldwin’s Guest House gets incredible reviews for its customary Cozumeleño hospitality and service, in addition to its great pool, nice rooms, and oasis-like feel despite being in a less touristy area of Centro San Miguel de Cozumel.

-Near one of Cozumel’s most famous Mexican restaurant, La Mission, as well as great seafood at San Carlos.
+Near one of Cozumel’s most famous Mexican restaurants, La Mission, as well as great seafood at the insider spot, San Carlos Pescaderia for great fresh seafood and ceviche.

-Also one of our most recommended places to stay if you’re looking for dive hotels in Cozumel, this charmer seems a bit further from the action of downtown San Miguel, but it’s really still in the heart of things.
+Also one of our most recommended places to stay if you’re looking to compare all of the best dive hotels in Cozumel, this charmer seems a bit further from the action of downtown San Miguel de Cozumel, but it’s really still in the heart of things.

 And it’s adorable, with a wonderfully landscaped interior courtyard, private balconies, a rooftop bar area, a nice pool, and areas for yoga and meditation.